 When the Football Association announced that Nike would be England's new kit providers from 2013, the American brand became only the sixth shirt makers to be used by the national team since 1949.
 Before then, it is much harder to say for certain which manufacturers provided the kits.
 We know some, but not all.
 Since 1949, however, it has been possible to piece together a definitive record based on video and photographic evidence, coupled with a few actual shirts worn by the players.
 The manufacturers have been:

 Provided traditional England shirts before the war.
-The first one that we have seen was from 1934 and they also supplied England's first change shirt a year later, but they may have supplied them earlier than this.
+The first one that we have seen was from 1930 and they also supplied England's first change shirt, five years later, but they may have supplied them earlier than this.
 They were last worn by England in 1954.

-Shared shirt supply duties with St. Blaize for at least five years.
+Shared shirt-supply duties with St Blaize for at least five years.
 They were probably producing England shirts from just after the war, but maybe sooner than that.
-Whilst St. Blaize supplied mostly traditional white shirts with long sleeves, Hope Brothers were the first to produce short sleeves for England, and they also provided all of England's change shirts (both blue and red) up to 1954.
+Whilst St Blaize supplied mostly traditional white shirts with long sleeves, Hope Brothers were the first to produce short sleeves for England post-war, and they also provided all of England's change shirts (both blue and red) up to 1954.

 Bukta began to supply England shirts in 1959.
 They ended the practice of adding the opponents' name beneath the emblem, but re-introduced long sleeves and discarded red socks for white ones.
 England's last Bukta shirts were in 1966.